alidanapour/chip8_emulator/Product_Document.md

 The work breakdown and project schedule below are tentative and will be update after each iteration.
 We used the rule of thumb introduced in class: (informal estimate of time) * 3 to calculate the Estimated Efforts (hours).

-**UPDATED**: **Febuary 5, 2018**: Started using Google Spreadsheet for Work Breakdown which allows easier replainning for future releases.
+**UPDATED**: **February 5, 2018**: Started using Google Spreadsheet for Work Breakdown which allows easier replanning for future releases.

 [Link to Work Breakdown Spreadsheet](https://docs.google.com/spreadsheets/d/1HqADerMmskoAKjknKuDWZFQrG6OZgpwF0acj79XQYGA/edit?usp=sharing)

-Bellow is a snapshoot of out current Work Breakdown Spreadsheet, taken on Febuary 5, 2018:
+**UPDATED**: **February 6, 2018**: Bellow is a snapshot of out current Work Breakdown Spreadsheet, taken on February 6, 2018.

 ![WBS example](WBS.PNG)

+For Release 1, we underestimated the number of hours needed for some deliverables and overestimated the number of hours needed for other deliverables, the net effect is a underestimation of 9.5 hours (6%).
+We increased the estimated effort hours for all remaining deliverable by 6% and ask members to track their hours more carefully in future releases.

+As we implementing the emulator, we also adding new deliverables and modify existing deliverables.
+For example, instead of splitting the opcodes into between 2 releases, we decided to implement all of them in release 1 so that we can test any chip 8 program on our emulator.
+We also divided the emulator into more concrete subtasks such as: screen implementation and automate the room loading.
+We will continue updating this Work Breakdown for upcoming releases.

 ## Project schedule

 The due dates of major deliverables are shown in the table above.
-Detailed scheduling, progress tracking and updates are done using Kanban Board via [Trello](https://trello.com). **UPDATED Febuary 5**: An example for release 1 is shown below:
+Detailed scheduling, progress tracking and updates are done using Kanban Board via [Trello](https://trello.com). **UPDATED February 5**: An example for release 1 is shown below:

 ![Trello example](trello_example.PNG)